-Heroin addiction typically starts with prescription medication abuse, specifically heavy pain killers.
+Addiction typically starts with prescription medication abuse, specifically heavy pain killers.
 After numerous deaths throughout Livingston County that were attributed to drug overdoses, Livingston County Community Alliance members (LCCA) members saw the need for a place where people could safely dispose of their unwanted medication.
+The Big Red Barrel effort has resulted in the secure and environmentally safe disposal of over 30 tons (or 60,000 pounds) of drugs.
 With permanent prescription drug collection units available for community use, it would decrease the likelihood of prescription drug abuse, heroin use, and maintain a healthy environment.

-How to Drop Off Medications
+How To Drop Off Medications

 There is a “no questions asked” policy.
 This program is free and available for all people to use.

 - Bring pills or vitamins(prescriptions from doctors or vets, over the counter medications) in their original containers and a resealable plastic baggie to any Big Red Barrel location.

 - Remove pills from their original container and place them into the baggie.

 - Seal the baggie and dispose of it into the barrel. *If you don't have a baggie, please dump the pills directly into the barrel.

 - Prior to disposal, absorb the liquid with a paper towel.

 - Place the soaked paper towel into a resealable plastic baggie.
 Make sure you have the empty bottle on-hand to ensure compliance with federal laws.

 - Dispose of the resealable plastic bag into the Big Red Barrel.
 It is your responsibility to dispose of the empty bottle somewhere other than the Big Red Barrel.